gitgitaway/MMM-MyTeams-Adventskalender/README.md

 - No images/audio/video: verify files exist and are correctly named in images/, audio/, video/.
 - Audio blocked: browsers may block autoplay; ensure interaction or allow sound in the browser.
 - Popup blocked: allow popups for MagicMirror Electron or your browser for YouTube/local videos.
-- Performance issues on Raspberry Pi: reduce snowflakeCount (try 100-150), lower snowflakeSpeed, or disable doorScaleOnAudio.
+- Performance issues on Raspberry Pi: reduce snowCondition ( try Medium or Light or set to nul ) , reduce snowflakeCount (try 100-150), lower snowflakeSpeed, or disable doorScaleOnAudio.
 - Debug errors: enable `debug: true` in config to see detailed error context in browser console (F12).
 - Module not responsive: verify MagicMirror is fully loaded; check browser console for any error messages.